Daniel Alvaro: 2021

 Alvaro played a total of 19 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.

 2022

 On 5 May, Alvaro signed a three-year deal to join Toulouse Olympique.
 Alvaro made his club debut for Toulouse in round 12 against Wakefield Trinity which Toulouse won 20-14.

+Alvaro played a total of 15 matches for Toulouse in the 2022 Super League season as the club were relegated back to the RFL Championship after finishing bottom of the table.